UnfortunateGames/g2J-Re-Code/README.md

 ## Modifying the source code

 It's your choice!
 And I don't care what you'd do with it.
-If you can bear my stupidity that is.
+If you can bear my stupid code that is.

 It'd be my pleasure to get some requests for some bugs in the game.